evgenyb/evgenyb.github.io/_posts/2020-06-20-create-service-connection.md

     --name                             [Required] : Name of service endpoint to create.
 ```

-Basically, you just send `--azure-rm-service-principal-id`, `--azure-rm-subscription-id`, `--azure-rm-subscription-name`, `--azure-rm-tenant-id`, `--name` parameters to the command and you will be asked you to provide spn secret.
+Basically, you just send `--azure-rm-service-principal-id`, `--azure-rm-subscription-id`, `--azure-rm-subscription-name`, `--azure-rm-tenant-id`, `--name` parameters to the command, then you will be asked you to provide spn secret and that's it.
+New ARM service endpoint is created.

-For automation, set service principal password/secret in `AZURE_DEVOPS_EXT_AZURE_RM_SERVICE_PRINCIPAL_KEY` environment variable.
+We don't want to type secret manually, therefore for automation, is allows you to set service principal password/secret in `AZURE_DEVOPS_EXT_AZURE_RM_SERVICE_PRINCIPAL_KEY` environment variable.
 Learn more about this [here](https://aka.ms/azure-devops-cli-azurerm-service-endpoint).

 ## Wrapping it up

-azure-devops service endpoints functionality is still in preview, but when it will be in GA, we definitely will switch to it.
-With `azure-devops` extension, the script will be less "noisy" and much simpler because you don't need to maintain json template and don't need to do json transformation.
+`azure-devops` extensions service endpoints functionality is still in preview, but when it will be in GA, we will definitely switch to it.
+With this extension, the script will be less "noisy" and much simpler because you don't need to maintain json template and don't need to do json transformation.

 ## Useful links